-The financial performance of commercial real estate property is reported over various periods, including back-looking and forward-looking periods.
-One of the most common periods when evaluating multifamily properties is the trailing 12-month period, also known as TTM and the most commonly used term T-12.
+The financial performance of commercial real estate property is reported over various periods, including both back-looking and forward-looking periods.
+One of the most common periods used when evaluating multifamily properties is the trailing 12-month period.

 The trailing 12-month period is the most recent 12 months.
 The last full month constitutes the final month in the period, and the one 11 months prior constitutes the first in the period.
 The period thus rolls throughout the year.